scaleapi/llm-engine/docs/index.md

 ## About

 Foundation models are emerging as the building blocks of AI.
-However, deploying these models to the cloud and fine-tuning them are expensive operations that require infrastructure and ML expertise.
+However, deploying these models to the cloud and fine-tuning them is an expensive operation that require infrastructure and ML expertise.
 It is also difficult to maintain over time as new models are released and new techniques for both inference and fine-tuning are made available.

 LLM Engine is a Python library, CLI, and Helm chart that provides